shimspedy/sengov/content/states/new-york/jake-blumencranz/_index.md

 seo_title: "contact Representative Jake Blumencranz"
 subheader:
      greeting: Contact Representative Jake Blumencranz
-     description: Jake Blumencranz is an American politician from New York representing the 15th district of the New York State Assembly as a Conservative Republican.
-He was elected to the New York State Assembly on November 8, 2022.
+     description: Jake Blumencranz was elected to the New York State Assembly on November 8, 2022.
 The 15th Assembly District includes portions of the towns of Hempstead, North Hempstead, and Oyster Bay.
 description: Contact Representative Jake Blumencranz of New York.
 Contact information for Jake Blumencranz includes email address, phone number, and mailing address.
 image: jake-blumencranz.jpeg
 video: